microsoft/WhatTheHack/037-WindowsVirtualDesktop/Student/02-Implement-Manage-Network.md

-# Challenge 2: Implement and Manage Networking for WVD
+# Challenge 2: Implement and Manage Networking for AVD

 [< Previous Challenge](./01-Plan-WVD-Architecture.md) - **[Home](../README.md)** - [Next Challenge >](./03-Implement-Manage-Storage.md)

 ## Introduction

-In this challenge you will be setting up networking resources in order to deploy Windows Virtual Desktop.
+In this challenge you will be setting up networking resources in order to deploy Azure Virtual Desktop.
 Your spoke virtual networks will be connected to your HUB vnet.
 Connectivity would need to be established for each virtual network in its respected region.

 ## Description